alexander-jackson/alexander-jackson.github.io/content/posts/keep-postgresql-locks-short.md

 ```

 Here, we poll for an access exclusive lock on `something_busy` and then add a
 column to the table.
-Once done, we continue on an poll for an access exclusive
+Once done, we continue on and poll for an access exclusive
 lock on `something_also_really_busy`.
 Naively this seems sensible, we want to
 avoid blocking other transactions.